Treason Most Foul and the Imperial Fist

 Besides, if the Governor chose to gamble for the highest of stakes, then he would just have to face the consequences of failure.

 He glanced out of the window into the darkness and took a sip of his herbal tea.
 All-in-all, it had been a most unsatisfactory day.
 First, the Empress had acted much more swiftly and resolutely than anticipated.
-Secondly, the Governor of Thenatrix was turning a nice little localised crisis into a potential interstellar war, or at least a major propaganda victim for the upstart.
+Secondly, the Governor of Thenatrix was turning a nice little localised crisis into a potential interstellar war, or at least a major propaganda victory for the upstart.
 And thirdly, the Terran brat hadn’t even had the decency to get herself eaten by two Ch’Hanis criminals in a fortuitous, but ultimately wasted, encounter.

 Ilarius grunted and shook his head once more.
 He might as well retire to bed and see what other bad news the next day was likely to bring.
 Thus far, Drayana was proving herself to be a trickier opponent than he’d ever anticipated, albeit that some of the opposition wasn’t exactly challenging.
 And the Governor of Thenatrix – whom he’d once stupidly classed as a useful ally, if not a friend – was about to feel the full weight of the Imperial fist.
 Dawn’s Room, Medical Clinic, Yaherin Var Imperial City, Tallura Prime – 1st January 2001 (Earth Date)